 You may be able to write your code in a simple notepad file but an integrated development environment will make this process easier and more effective.

 How to Choose the Best IDE for Your Projects

-There is no right answer as to what is the best IDE for website development.
-You should choose one depending on the complexity of your projects, budget, web development skills, and hardware.
+There is no right answer as to what is the best IDE for web app development.
+You should choose one depending on the complexity of your projects, budget, web development skills, hardware, and other web development technologies you plan to use.
 Beginners may enjoy lightweight options like Sublime Text or Brackets, but for professional users, it is better to choose a more advanced IDE like PhpStorm or Visual Studio Code.